Thecgroupstudio/cgroup-vsl-funnel/funnel-review-and-ad-strategy.md

 [Visual: Participants engaged in workshop activities]

-KATHRYN: "Join us July 20-23 at the luxurious Alila Napa Valley for three days that will transform your leadership forever."
+KATHRYN: "Join us July 20-23, 2025 at the luxurious ALILA Resort NAPA VALLEY, ST. HELENA, CA for three days that will transform your leadership forever."

 [Text Overlay: "Only 15 Spots Available"]